 Just because hermit crabs can live without food doesn’t mean they should.
 Like any animal, hunger impacts the behavior of hermit crabs.
 As per the Bulletin of Marine Science, ravenous hermit crabs grow aggressive and cantankerous, especially when food is scarce.

 Wild hermit crabs usually eat once a day, emerging once the sun goes down to look for nourishment.
 This should be replicated in captivity, so provide food before dusk because this is when hermit crabs will wake up, likely feeling hungry.

 What Do Wild Hermit Crabs Eat?

-This depends on whether the hermit crabs dwell primarily on land or in the ocean.
-Many wild species of hermit crabs are strictly aquatic, so they’ll remain on the seabed floor, rarely surfacing.
+This depends on whether the hermit crabs dwell primarily on land or the ocean.
+Many wild species are strictly aquatic, so they’ll remain on the seabed floor, rarely surfacing.

 Land hermit crabs won’t enter the water unless necessary.
 Many species of fish and other marine lifeforms are natural predators of hermit crabs, and a land-based crab can’t defend itself from such foes.

 This means that terrestrial hermit crabs scavenge after sundown, seeking nourishment from:

 - Food left by human visitors to the beach.